How do I pick a research topic?

 Step 1: Identify a broad topic of interest.

-Step 2: Start to think about other variables or sub-topics that can narrow and focus your research.
+Step 2: Consider other variables or subtopics to narrow and focus your research.

 • Example: Here are a few possible variables for a broad topic related to water pollution.